 The Chilterns Area of Outstanding Natural Beauty

-About 70% of Chiltern District is within the Chilterns Area of Outstanding Natural Beauty (AONB).
+About 70% of Chiltern area is within the Chilterns Area of Outstanding Natural Beauty (AONB).
 This is an area of distinctive landscape with special qualities which is of national importance.
 The AONB is based on the chalk escarpment to the north-west of Greater London with the steep "scarp" face overlooking the Vale of Aylesbury to the north-west and the more gently sloping "dip-slope" progressively decreasing in height south-eastwards towards Greater London.

-The District is wholly on the "dip-slope", whose characteristic landscape consists of steep-sided mostly dry valleys separated by ridges and plateau areas.
-Crossing the District, from north-west to south-east, are three major valley systems, each comprising a main valley, together with its numerous tributary or side valleys.
+The area is wholly on the "dip-slope", whose characteristic landscape consists of steep-sided mostly dry valleys separated by ridges and plateau areas.
+Crossing the area from north-west to south-east, are three major valley systems, each comprising a main valley, together with its numerous tributary or side valleys.
 These systems are the Chess Valley, the Misbourne Valley and Penn Bottom/Long Bottom.
 Notable features of the first two are the rivers after which the valleys are named.

 In addition to the notable landform described above there are many elements which give the Chilterns landscape its distinctive and varied character.
 These include broadleaved woodland of beech and other species, chalk grassland, hidden valley systems, chalk streams, ancient and sunken lanes, vernacular buildings in brick, flint and dark timber, historic parks and gardens such as Shardeloes, and other items of cultural heritage and wildlife.